-

 Engagement with civil society, academia and industry stakeholders to gather insights and perspectives.
 This included:

-The OAIC will once again seek feedback from children, young people and parents and carers as well as from academia, civil society, government, industry and other interested stakeholders.
+The OAIC is seeking feedback from children, young people, parents and carers, as well as from academic, civil society, government, industry stakeholders and other interest parties on the Exposure Draft and Explanatory Statement of the Code.

 Ongoing: we will continue working with stakeholders across government to ensure a consistent and complementary approach to addressing online harms for all Australians throughout the code development process.